josephg/egwalker-paper/reg-text.typ

   )),
   placement: top,
   caption: [
-    The text editing traces used in our evaluation. _Events_: total number of inserted and deleted characters (in thousands). _Average width_: mean number of concurrent branches per event in the trace. _Runs_: number of sequential runs (linear event sequences without branching/merging). _Replicas_: number of users who added at least one event.
+    The text editing traces used in our evaluation. _Events_: total number of editing events, counting inserted and deleted characters (in thousands). _Average concurrency_: mean number of concurrent branches per event in the trace. _Runs_: number of sequential runs (linear event sequences without branching/merging). _Replicas_: number of users who added at least one event.
   ]
 ) <traces-table>

 / Sequential Traces: ("seq"): Keystroke-granularity history of a single user writing a document, collected using an instrumented text editor.
 These traces contain no concurrency.
-We use the LaTeX source of a journal paper @Kleppmann2017 @automerge-perf and the text of an 8,800-word blog post @crdts-go-brrr.
+We use the LaTeX source of a journal paper @Kleppmann2017 @automerge-perf, the text of an 8,800-word blog post @crdts-go-brrr and the source for this article.
 / Concurrent Traces: ("conc"): Multiple users concurrently editing the same document in realtime, recorded with keystroke granularity.
 We added 0.5–1 second of artificial latency between the collaborating users to increase the incidence of concurrent operations.
 / Asynchronous Traces: ("async"): We reconstruct an editing trace for a file in a Git repository, with concurrency mirroring the branching/merging of the Git commits.
 Since Git does not record individual keystrokes, we generate the minimal edit operations required for each commit's diff.
 We use `Makefile` from the Git repository for Git itself @git-makefile, and `src/node.cc` from the Git repository for Node.js @node-src-nodecc.
-These are some of the most-edited files in their respective repositories, with complex event graphs containing merges of six branches.
+These are some of the most-edited files in their respective repositories, with complex event graphs containing merges of as many as six branches.

 The traces vary in size by more than an order of magnitude.
-To allow comparisons across traces, instead of reporting the runtime to replay an event graph, we report the replay throughput (in units of millions of events per second).
+To allow comparisons across traces, instead of reporting the runtime to replay an event graph, we report the replay throughput in units of millions of editing events per second.

 // TODO: is it millions of run-length encoded event sequences, or millions of individual events (as reported in @traces-table)?

-== Eg-walker compared to CRDTs
+== Eg-walker compared to existing CRDTs

 // TODO: anonymisation of this paragraph
 We compare eg-walker to several existing CRDT libraries: Automerge @automerge, Yjs @yjs, Cola @cola, and json-joy @jsonjoy.
-However, they vary wildly in performance: we observed a 500x difference between the best and worst performing library we tested.
+Although all libraries we tested are objectively very fast, they still vary wildly in absolute performance: we observed a 500x difference between the best and worst performing library.
 // Yjs is 500x slower than Cola in this test (2056ms vs 4ms).
 In order to fairly evaluate the algorithmic differences between eg-walker and CRDTs, rather than the implementation differences, we wrote our own optimised CRDT implementation, _dt-crdt_ @dt-crdt, using the same language (Rust), code style, data structures, and optimisations as eg-walker.
 The optimisations are documented in a blog post @crdts-go-brrr.
-@chart-one-local shows that the performance of dt-crdt is competitive with the best existing CRDT libraries when replaying one of our editing traces.

-// TODO: what exactly does this graph actually measure? only preparing ops, or also effect?
-Maybe it would be better to measure only effect (applying remote ops) by expanding <chart-all-remote> to show all CRDT libraries?
-// TODO: rather than removing the cursor caching optimisation from Cola, would it make sense to add it to dt-egwalker?
-#figure(
-  text(8pt, charts.one_local),
-  caption: [
-    Replay throughput for the seph-blog1 trace using various CRDTs libraries.
-Cola is faster than dt-crdt due to its GTree @cola-gtree implementation using local cursor caching.
-When this is disabled (_cola-nocursor_), performance is similar to dt-crdt.
-Yjs performs much better when processing remote events.
-Tested version numbers in @benchmark-setup.
-  ],
-  kind: image,
-  placement: top,
-) <chart-one-local>

 One performance-critical aspect of CRDTs is loading the internal state from disk into memory, which is required for viewing the current document state and making any changes.
 This can take a significant amount of CPU time and memory (*TODO: quantify*), even on highly optimised implementations.